 The pain is followed by muscle weakness, and people cannot feel heat, cold, or pain in areas controlled by the part of the spinal cord below the level of the blockage.
 People immediately notice symptoms, which may lessen slightly over time.

 If the blood supply to the front of the spinal cord is greatly reduced, the legs are numb and paralyzed.
-But sensations transmitted through the back of the cord—including touch, the ability to feel vibration, and the ability to sense where the limbs are without looking at them (position sense)—remain intact.
-The back of the cord receives blood from other sources.
+But sensations transmitted through the back of the cord—including touch, the ability to feel vibration, and the ability to sense where the limbs are without looking at them (position sense)— remain intact because the back of the cord receives blood from other sources.
 Problems may partly resolve after the first few days.

-Weakness and paralysis can lead to the development of pressure sores and breathing difficulties.
+Weakness and paralysis can lead to the development of pressure sores Pressure Sores Pressure sores are areas of skin damage resulting from a lack of blood flow due to prolonged pressure.
+Pressure sores often result from pressure combined with pulling on the skin, friction,... read more and breathing difficulties.
 Bladder and bowel function may be impaired, as may sexual function.

 Blockage of the spinal cord’s blood supply is usually suspected based on symptoms.

 Magnetic resonance imaging (MRI) usually enables doctors to diagnose such a blockage.
-Sometimes another imaging test, such as myelography with CT, is done.
+If MRI is unavailable, myelography Myelography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more with CT, is done.
 These tests can help doctors rule out other disorders that cause similar symptoms.

-Angiography can confirm that an artery to the front of the spinal cord is blocked, but it is usually unnecessary.
+Angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
+It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more can confirm that an artery to the front of the spinal cord is blocked, but it is usually unnecessary.

 When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms and managing complications, especially when paralysis and spinal cord dysfunction do not resolve in the first few days and become permanent.